 Do your children have special trees?
 Maybe it's a tree they like to climb or build a den in.
 Maybe there's a tree that reminds them of somebody they've lost?

-Encourage the children to look closely at the bark of a tree.
+Look at the bark of a tree.
 Do different trees have different bark?
+How are they different?
 What is living on and under the bark?

 If you can, look under a microscope: